Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Guys, let's play with balls.

-Each child gets a ball.
-The children stand up.
+Each child receives a ball.
+The children stand up scattered.

-I.p .: standing, legs slightly apart, ball in lowered hands (grasping the ball from all sides).
+IP: standing, legs slightly apart, ball in lowered hands (grasping the ball on all sides).

 3-4 I.p.